glencoesoftware/qupath-extension-omero-web/README.md

 ## Compatibility

-The extension is intended for use with QuPath v0.5; it is not compatible with earlier QuPath versions.
+The extension is intended for use with QuPath v0.5 and v0.6; it is not compatible with earlier QuPath versions.
 A *new* QuPath OMERO extension is currently under active development.

 ## Docs